Bhajan Lal family retains Adampur bastion as BJP's Bhavya Bishnoi wins bypoll | Politics

 - India

-BJP candidate and former chief minister Bhajan Lal’s grandson Bhavya Bishnoi on Sunday defeated his nearest rival and Congress nominee Jai Prakash in the Adampur assembly seat by-election, retaining the family bastion.
+The Bhajan Lal family maintained its winning streak in Haryana's Adampur assembly segment as BJP candidate and former chief minister Bhajan Lal's grandson Bhavya Bishnoi on Sunday defeated his nearest rival and Congress nominee Jai Prakash in the by-election to the seat.

 The resignation of Bhavya's father Kuldeep Bishnoi necessitated the by-election after he left the Congress and joined the BJP.
 In a direct electoral contest between the Congress and the BJP, Bhavya defeated Prakash by a margin of 15,740 votes.

-INLD candidate Kurda Ram Nambardar got 5,248 votes, while AAP's Satender Singh secured 3,420 votes.
+INLD candidate Kurda Ram Nambardar got 5,248 votes (3.99 percent), while the AAP's Satender Singh secured 3,420 votes (2.6 percent).
 Both lost their deposits as they failed to get one-sixth of the votes polled.

+After the victory, Kuldeep Bishnoi thanked voters of the Adampur assembly segment.

 Haryana Chief Minister Manohar Lal Khattar also expressed gratitude towards the people of Adampur area for ensuring a 'bhavya' (grand) victory.

-“This is the victory of Prime Minister Shri @narendramodi ji's policies, public trust and hard work of all workers,” said Khattar in his tweet.
+''This is the victory of Prime Minister Shri @narendramodi ji's policies, public trust and hard work of all workers,'' Khattar tweeted.

+Thanking voters of the constituency, Bhavya said, ''It is the victory of the leadership of Narendra Modi and Manohar Lal Khattar.''
+He said he was confident of his victory in the bypoll.

+Soon after counting of votes began at 8 am, Bhavya secured a lead.
+In the first round, he secured a margin of 2,832 votes, and in the following rounds, he maintained his lead over the Congress candidate.

 Kuldeep Bishnoi had defeated the late Sonali Phogat, who had contested on a BJP ticket from Adampur in the 2019 state assembly elections.